dvtate/steve/README.md

 # Steve the Telegram Bot
 A bot for RoboBibb's telegram groupchat.
-This bot is programmed for node.js and will be deploied onto a raspberry pi soon.
+This bot is programmed for node.js and will be deployed onto a Raspberry Pi soon.

 ## Commands
 - `/ping` - replies `pong` as soon as possible (for testing connection [speed])